GANGANI/toporesolve/README.md

 model = AutoModelForCausalLM.from_pretrained("microsoft/Phi-3-mini-4k-instruct", trust_remote_code=True)
 ```

-Complete code using Llama2-7B to perform toponym disambiguation on the datasets can be found [here](models/phi3.py).
+See [phi3-mini-4k.py](models/phi3-mini-4k.py) for complete code using the Phi3-mini-4k to perform toponym disambiguation on the gold-standard.

-## Finetuned Models
+## Fine-tuned models

-The finetuned models (Llama27b, Llama213b, and Mistral7b) were sourced from https://github.com/uhuohuy/LLM-geocoding/blob/main/README.md.
-The authors trained 5 LLMs on comprehensive datasets derived from news articles, tweets, Wikipedia, etc. Read the full paper [here](https://www.tandfonline.com/doi/full/10.1080/13658816.2024.2405182).
-Their data, training and testing code and instrcutions for running them can all be found in the github repo linked above.
+The fine-tuned models (Llama2-7B-LoRA-Toponym-Resolution, Llama2-13B-LoRA-Toponym-Resolution, and Mistral-7B-LoRA-Toponym-Resolution) were sourced from [https://github.com/uhuohuy/LLM-geocoding/blob/main/README.md](https://github.com/uhuohuy/LLM-geocoding/blob/main/README.md).
+The [authors](https://doi.org/10.1080/13658816.2024.2405182) trained 5 LLMs on comprehensive datasets derived from news articles, tweets, Wikipedia, etc..
+Their data, training, testing code, and instructions for running their fine-tuned models are [available online](https://github.com/uhuohuy/LLM-geocoding/blob/main/README.md).

 ### Llama2-7B-LoRA-Toponym-Resolution

-The model uses **meta-llama/Llama-2-7b-chat-hf** as a base model and builds on top of it by training it on geographic entities within texts.
-See the HuggingFace model [card] (https://huggingface.co/xukehu/Llama2-7B-LoRA-Toponym-Resolution).
+This model uses **meta-llama/Llama-2-7b-chat-hf** as a base model and builds on top of it by training it on geographic entities within texts.
+See the [HuggingFace model card] (https://huggingface.co/xukehu/Llama2-7B-LoRA-Toponym-Resolution).

 - Start by loading the model and saving it
 ```py